Blockchain-Powered-eSIM/OpenRSP/README.md

 # Open Source Remote SIM Provisioning
 ## Remote SIM Provisioning
 >
 >Remote SIM provisioning is a specification realized by GSMA that allows consumers to remotely activate the subscriber identity module (SIM) embedded in a portable device such as a smart phone, smart watch, fitness band or tablet computer.
-The specification was originally part of the GSMA's work on eSIM[3] and it is important >to note that remote SIM provisioning is just one of the aspects that this eSIM specification includes.
+The specification was originally part of the GSMA's work on eSIM and it is important to note that remote SIM provisioning is just one of the aspects that this eSIM specification includes.

 **[BELIEF]** _The problem with current RSP lies in trust, transparency, and automation in the process of remote SIM provisioning (RSP), which could potentially be solved using smart contracts and modern cryptography._